OpenBB-finance/OpenBB/website/content/terminal/reference/forex/ta/fib.md

 ---
 title: fib
-description: Discover how to calculate fibonacci retracement levels with our flexible parameters.
+description: "Discover how to calculate fibonacci retracement levels with our flexible" parameters.
 Perfect for financial analysts and traders.
 keywords:
 - fib